-Sabine Gruffat is an artist who was born in Bangkok, Thailand to French parents.
-After living several years in Saudi Arabia and Hong Kong, She immigrated to the United States.
+Sabine Gruffat is a French-American artist who was born in Bangkok, Thailand.
+After living many years in Saudi Arabia and Hong Kong, She immigrated to the United States.

 Sabine Gruffat is an artist who works with experimental video and animation, media-enhanced performance, participatory public art, and immersive installation.
 In this work, machines, interfaces, and systems constitute the language by which she codes the world.
 The creation of new ideas means inventing new tools, crossing analog and digital signals, or repurposing old machines to patch into new ones.
 By actively disrupting both current and outmoded technology, Gruffat questions standardized ways of understanding the world around us.